 - Living around a farming community

-- Medical diagnosis of Parkinson’s Disease or a related neurological condition
+- Medical diagnosis of Parkinson’s disease or a related neurological condition

 It is recommended you hold onto any medical-related bills, as well as notes or directions from your healthcare providers.
 Both may be important in proving your case.

-Have there been any Paraquat Settlement Amounts?
+Have there been any Paraquat Settlements?

 To date, there have not been any Paraquat settlements.
 Cases are being filed and litigated as class action lawsuits.